Catharanthus ovalis

 Catharanthus ovalis is a species of flowering plant in the dogbane family, Apocynaceae.
 It is endemic to Madagascar.

 First published as a species in 1970, several subspecies or varieties have been proposed, however none are now recognized.

+C. ovalis is found in the southern areas of the Central Plateau and the southwest of Madagascar.
+The plant has hairless (glabrous) stems, and leaves with an oval shape.
+The leaves are sessile (petiole less than 1 mm long) and the corolla has a white or yellow eye and pink lobes.